ycpcs/cs320-spring2024/lectures/lecture00.md

 SW Engineering is about how to take a "word problem" (client proposal) and turn it into a working, deliverable application that meets the clients expectations, wants, and needs (those are different things, which we will discuss later in the course)

-My approach to SW Engineering (CS320) is as a "dry run" before your first internship or co-op, at least for the majority of you who have not yet been out in industry.
+My approach to SW Engineering (in CS320) is as a "dry run" before your first internship or co-op, at least for the majority of you who have not yet been out in industry.

-As such, throughout this course, I want you to experience what it **feels like** to be in industry - to be in your career.
-You will learn (and feel) that by doing - ALOT OF DOING...!!!!  :-)
+As such, throughout this course, I want you to experience what it **feels like** to be a Project Engineer in industry - to be in your career.
+You will learn (and feel) that by doing - **A LOT OF DOING...!!!!  :-)**

-Employers expect the following from their engineers:
+Employers expect that their engineers can do all of the following:

-   > They can solve problems (they enjoy solving the problems that are handed to them)
+   > Solve problems (they enjoy solving the problems that are handed to them).

-   > They can troubleshoot their way out of the problems they create for themselves, as well as the problems that other people create/encounter
+   > Troubleshoot (their way out of the problems they create, as well as the problems that other people create/encounter).

-   > They can work cooperatively in a team setting
+   > Work cooperatively in a team setting.

+   > Work independently (no hand-holding)

-   > Most importantly - they can learn for themselves
+   > Learn for themselves (probably the most important aspect).

-You will be learning all of that by doing all of that this semester by researching, designing, and implementing two major projects during the semester.
+You will be learning all of that by doing all of that this semester while researching, designing, and implementing the following two major projects during the semester.

 Individual Project
 ==================
-An individual project of your own choosing - choose something that you want to be able to do, that you don't already know how to do, do it, prove it (assignments 2, 4, 9).
-The individual project will run for 10 weeks - starting now.
+An individual project of your own choosing - choose something that you want to be able to do, that you don't already know how to do, do it, and prove it.
+The individual project will run for 10 weeks - starting now  (assignments 2, 4, 9).

 Why are we going to do that?